tudelft3d/website/projects/eunet4dbp/events.md

     9.20-9.35 Nicholas Nisbet - Normative, Definitive and Descriptive Knowledge

-    9.35-9.50 Eilif Hjelseth - Hidden challenges in development of digital solutions for processing of building regulations
+    9.35-9.50 Beidi Li - The need for an integrating approach for developing digital building permit solutions

     9.50-10.10 Beidi Li - A reasoning-based approach for checking performance-based codes in digital building permit processes